knative/docs/docs/serving/reference/request-flow.md

 Routing traffic between ingress and activators is done by writing a subset of the activator endpoints into the Endpoints for the Revision's Service.
-The Kubernetes Service corresponding to the revision is [selectorless](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors), and may either contain the Revision's pod endpoints or the activator endpoints.
+The Kubernetes Service corresponding to the Revision is [selectorless](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors), and may either contain the Revision's pod endpoints or the activator endpoints.
 The use of a selectorless service is for the following reasons:

 * Some ingress implementations do not allow cross-namespace service references.